rng-guy/NFSMWBartender/README.txt

-── ■ │ NFSMW Bartender (v1.2.00) │ ■ ──────────────────────────────────────────────────────────────
+── ■ │ NFSMW Bartender (v1.2.01) │ ■ ──────────────────────────────────────────────────────────────

 This .asi mod adds new customisation options to pursuits.
 These options come in two sets:
- • the "Basic" set lets you change many otherwise hard-coded values of the game, and
+ • the "BASIC" set lets you change many otherwise hard-coded values of the game, and
- • the "Advanced" set lets you change cop-spawning behaviour and spawn tables without limits.
+ • the "ADVANCED" set lets you change cop-spawning behaviour and spawn tables without limits.

 For more details on which features (and .ini files) each set includes, see the following sections.
-There are also separate sections for INSTALLATION instructions and the LIMITATIONS of this mod.
+There are also separate sections for "INSTALLATION" instructions and the "LIMITATIONS" of this mod.